oracle-samples/sample-serverless-saas-erp-dataload/README.md

 ### Pre-requisites

 1. Ensure Oracle Cloud Functions is installed and that you can deploy a simple Python based cloud function.
-If you haven't already installed and configured Oracle Cloud Functions then we can recommend going through the [Oracle cloud functions quickstart ](https://www.oracle.com/webfolder/technetwork/tutorials/infographics/oci_faas_gettingstarted_quickview/functions_quickview_top/functions_quickview/index.html) as this will not only help you setup and configure your environment but also show you how to deploy some sample Oracle Cloud Functions.
+If you haven't already installed and configured Oracle Cloud Functions then we can recommend going through the [Oracle Cloud Functions quickstart ](https://www.oracle.com/webfolder/technetwork/tutorials/infographics/oci_faas_gettingstarted_quickview/functions_quickview_top/functions_quickview/index.html) as this will not only help you setup and configure your environment but also show you how to deploy some sample Oracle Cloud Functions.
 2. Ensure Terraform is installed and you are able to deploy OCI components to OCI (eg. create a storage bucket)
 3. Ensure Fusion Applications is functionally set up to accept the data you are looking to load